rest2437/auto-junkies/README.md

 ---

-- Once logged in, Users will be able to navigate through their profile, create posts, edit posts, and delete posts.
-Users will also have a notifications tab where they can view the providers that are interested in completing the work.
+- Once logged in, Users will be able to navigate through their profile and edit their information.
+Users will also be able to create adds on a separate tab.

 ---